 This is one of the most common reasons for an AC leaking water.
 The moisture collected by your unit during the dehumidification process contains dirt and debris.
 Over time, if the condensate drain line is not cleaned, this can accumulate and cause a blockage.
 Eventually, water will start collecting in your unit, causing it to spill out of the drain pan right inside your house.

-Some modern air conditioners have a cutoff switch that shuts down the unit if it detects a clogged condensate line.
+Some modern air conditioners have a cutoff switch that shuts down the unit if it detects a clogged drain line.
 This is a great option to protect your house from water damage.
 However, if your unit doesn’t have this option, you will have to take action yourself.

 Solutions for a clogged drain line: